-Equation (8) relates the parameters of the scheme, $K{on}, K{up}$ , and $K{down}$ , with the average download and upload activity of free-riders.
+Equation (3) relates the parameters of the scheme, K{on}, K{up} , and K{down} , with the average download and upload activity of free-riders.
 We will later use it to select the parameter values that yield a target performance.
-But first, we need to compute the average download and upload rates.
+But first, we need to compute the average download and upload rates, which is the next topic.